 Inside: Microfiber cloths are AWESOME for cleaning!
 Make them last longer with these simple tips.
 See how to clean microfiber cloths so they last forever.

 I love using microfiber cloths for cleaning around the house.
 I feel like they pick up more dirt and dust than using a regular rag or paper towel.
-I have microfiber clothes that I use for cleaning the bathrooms, kitchen, dusting, and for dishes.
+Over the years I have bought microfiber clothes that I use for cleaning the bathrooms, kitchen, dusting, and for dishes.

 My first set of microfiber cloths were fantastic for about 9 months to a year.
 Then I noticed they weren't working as well and had lost that positive charge that microfiber cloths have to attract the dirt and dust.
 I ended up putting them in the rag bin and buying a new set.